 What Happened to Them?
-The fates of some of the characters in the novel
+The fates of some of the characters in Daughter of Time.

 Real-life characters who did not survive the Revolution: